-LED Colour Status 1 Meaning PWR A yellow ON Supply voltage channel A available OFF OFF Supply voltage channel A not available PWR B yellow ON Supply voltage channel B available OFF Supply voltage channel B not available.
-The sensor head is in the energy saving mode because of low voltage supply or there is no power supply at all.
-RUN green Flashing 5 Hz Safe position data is transmitted via the interface Flashing 12/3 Hz The sensor head is operating in single-channel mode.
+Fable 1: Meaning of LED signals LED Colour Status 1 Meaning PWR A yellow ON Supply voltage channel A available OFF Supply voltage channel A not available PWR B yellow ON Supply voltage channel B available OFF Supply voltage channel B not available.
+The sensor head is in the energy saving mode because of low voltage supply or there is no power supply at all. run green Flashing 5 Hz Safe position data is transmitted via the interface Flashing 12/3 Hz The sensor head is operating in single-channel mode.
 Non-safe position infor- mation is transmitted via the interface.
-Static The sensor has been blocked intentionally.
-Also see: LED ERR . light on The sensor has been blocked intentionally.
+Static light on The sensor has been blocked intentionally.
 Also see: LED ERR.
-OFF No error Flashing 1 Hz At least one error has been detected, but it is not classified as a severe error.
+ERR red OFF No error Flashing 1 Hz At least one error has been detected, but it is not classified as a severe error.
 Find more information on the problem in the Error Register ($@$ 12.2.3) The exact cause is transmitted via the interface to the evaluation unit as long as the sensor is in dual-channel operation ($@$ 9.5.4) In single-channel operation; no detailed error diagnosis is possible.
 Further information on error clearance: $@$ 12.6 Flashing irregular frequency The sensor had has blocked itself due to a severe error.
 The unit should be replaced.
-The exact cause is communicated via a flashing code of the LED ERR ($@$ 9.3.1).
-TAPE yellow ON Magnetic tape cannot be detected or is damaged OF OFF Magnetic tape is detected
+The exact cause is communicated via a flashing code of the LED ERR (@ 9.3.1).
+TAPE yellow ON Magnetic tape cannot be detected or is damaged OFF Magnetic tape is detected Flashing irregular frequency The sensor had has blocked itself due to a severe error.
+The unit should be replaced.
+The exact cause is communicated via a flashing code of the LED ERR (@ 9.3.1).